 If you are interested in a career within the public health and health promotion arena, this degree will provide you with the tools, knowledge and graduate attributes employers require staff to possess to deliver innovative, cost effective projects and interventions where communities are at the heart of everything the practitioner will do.
 Throughout the degree, you will be supported to develop the skills needed to interpret evidence-based practice and research, which you will then be able to apply in practice to address the needs of your communities and population.

 Throughout your degree, you will be encouraged to tailor the topic of your assessments to cover issues that interest you both nationally and internationally, supporting you to become a lifelong learner with the knowledge and skills to respond to industry change and needs.

-Topics covered may include the sociology of health, global health (disease and policy), commissioning, mental health, ‘wicked’ health promotion to include obesity, smoking, diabetes and breastfeeding, and leadership and management.
-A highlight of this course is the year-long placement you will undertake in your third year, where you can plan and deliver a project or undertake an in-depth evaluation that will make a difference to the people you are working with and will be sustainable after you have finished.
+Topics covered may include the sociology of health promotion, global health (disease and policy), commissioning, mental health, ‘wicked’ health promotion to include obesity, smoking, diabetes and breastfeeding, and leadership and management.
+A highlight of this course is the eight-month placement you will undertake in your third year, where you can plan and deliver a project or undertake an in-depth evaluation that will make a difference to the people you are working with and will be sustainable after you have finished.

 Why should I choose this course?

 - You will be taught practical and professional skills, including managing activities and people in line with the requirements of the UK Public Health Knowledge and Skills Framework and Public Health Practitioner Standards for Registration.

 - You will develop advanced interpersonal skills that are vital for success in the public health and health promotion arena.

 - You will be able to work with a range of services in order to create and deliver services to communities.

 - You will examine current international and national events, research and policy within the public health arena that are influencing the health of the population.

 - All modules will be underpinned by the three domains of public health - health improvement, health protections and improving services.